Anonymoususer70/Anonymoususer70/README.md

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [anonthedev](http://anonthedev.vercel.app)
-* 🧠  Dabbling in Computer System Architecture rn
+* 🧠  Busy in exams rn

 ### Skills